-The LMRWD continued its support for and participation in the Metro Children's Water Festival, a unique and vibrant event with tailored educational content for 4th grade students in the Twin Cities.
-The LMRWD provided more than \$1,500 in funding for six buses and sponsored an educational booth where Manager Lauren Salvato prepared a presentation to help educate students.
-Learn more about this great event on their website.
+The LMRWD continued its support for and participation in the Metro Children's Water Festival, a unique and vibrant event with tailored educational content for fourth-grade students in the Twin Cities.
+The LMRWD provided more than \$1,500 in funding for six buses and sponsored an educational booth, where Manager Lauren Salvato prepared a presentation to educate students.
+Learn more about this great event on the organization's website.
 Photo Credit: Metro Children's Water Festival.